-To date, the app offers text translation for 108 languages, as well as functions like speech translation, offline translation, and instant camera translation (which is crazy useful if you’re trying to figure out dishes on a menu).
+To date, the app offers text translation for 108 languages and functions like speech translation, offline translation, and instant camera translation (which is useful if you're trying to figure out dishes on a menu).

 Travello: there are a few apps out there that can connect you with nearby travelers with similar interests and itineraries, which are great for solo travelers looking to meet people and make new friends.

-Travello is one, but you can also check out SoloTraveller and Tourlina (which is aimed specifically at solo female travelers)
+Travello is one, but you can also check out SoloTraveller and Tourlina (which is explicitly aimed at solo female travelers)

 These are just a few of the super useful travel apps out there — check out this list for more.